atomjack/plugbotapi/README.md

 plugbotapi
 =======

-An API for creating bots on plug.dj
+An API for creating bots on plug.dj.

+This API uses the official Plug API, so it should be much more stable than the old plugapi.

 ## Installation